AnGabrio/agabrio/content/missingHE/_index.md

 delta.costs     -51.514 67.025 -162.862 58.327
 ICER          -1198.431
 ```

+## News and updates about `missingHE`

-I note that, from 25/09/2019, an updated version (1.2.1) of `missingHE` has become available on [CRAN](https://cran.r-project.org/web/packages/missingHE/), which allows to perform posterior predictive checks for each type of model as a further way to assess the fit of the model to the observed data.
+* From 25/09/2019, the updated version (1.2.1) of `missingHE` has become available on [CRAN](https://cran.r-project.org/web/packages/missingHE/), which allows to perform posterior predictive checks for each type of model as a further way to assess the fit of the model to the observed data.

 {{< figure library="1" src="plotpred.png" title="Example of posterior predictive checks in missingHE" >}}

+* From 07/01/2020, the updated version (1.3.2) of `missingHE` has become available on [CRAN](https://cran.r-project.org/web/packages/missingHE/), which allows to choose among more distributions for the effectiveness measures, including continuous (Gamma, Weibull, Exponential, Logistic), discrete (Poisson, Negative Binomial) and binary (Bernoulli) health outcomes.

 # Installation

 There are two ways of installing `missingHE`.
-A *stable* version (currently 1.2.1) is packaged and available from [CRAN](https://cran.r-project.org/web/packages/missingHE/).
+A *stable* version (currently 1.3.2) is packaged and available from [CRAN](https://cran.r-project.org/web/packages/missingHE/).
 You can simply type on your `R` terminal

 ```r